 Stand up paddleboards or floating trikes are other options for exploring the waterways.
-The mellow waters and easy-to-load dock mean it is the perfect spot for beginners and families, making it a thing to do in Seaside, Oregon, for everyone.
+The mellow waters and easy-to-load dock mean it is the perfect spot for beginners and families, making it one of the best things to do in Seaside, Oregon, for everyone.

 Heading slightly inland, herds of Roosevelt Elk graze on the coastal meadows and emerge from the dense clutches of the rainforest.
 Elk are most often spotted in the early mornings or late evenings, and some of the most common spots they are sighted are the meadows at Ecola State Park, the grassy areas of Les Shirley Park, and along the north side of Ecola Creek.

-The town of Seaside is full of places to eat and drink, especially when it comes to selling some of the finest seafood around.
-Foodies will delight as local chefs cook up wonders with the bounty collected from the local area.
-It is the perfect place to sample some Pacific seafood for yourself, such as locally smoked salmon and arguably the best clam chowder in the world.
+The town of Seaside is full of places to eat and drink, especially when it comes to seafood.
+Favorites include locally smoked salmon and arguably the best clam chowder in the world.

 The town has long been known for street foods such as elephant ears, saltwater taffy, and ice cream, but as a whole, the eclectic dining scene really is flourishing.
 Although seafood is commonplace, the town also offers plenty of traditional American food, Italian restaurants, various pubs, bakeries, and ethnic restaurants, so you’ll be spoilt for choice.

-There are plenty of choices, but state park campgrounds aren’t as abundant in this area of the Oregon Coast, so here are two of our favorites/the closest to Seaside plus some amazing Airbnb’s for those needing a bit more than a parking spot for the night!
+There are plenty of choices, but state park campgrounds aren’t as abundant in this area of the Oregon Coast, so here are two of our favorites/the closest to Seaside plus some holiday homes and hotels for those needing a bit more than a parking spot for the night!